J. J. Pickle: Career

+Personal life

 Before Pickle left for World War II in 1942, he married Ella Nora "Sugar" Critz.
 They had one daughter together.
-Critz died in 1952 and Pickle married Beryl Bolton McCarroll in 1960.
+Critz died in 1952, and Pickle married Beryl Bolton McCarroll in 1960.

 Pickle was diagnosed with prostate cancer in 1991 and lymphoma in 2001.
-He died at his home in Austin on June 18, 2005 of complications from his cancer and is interred at the Texas State Cemetery there.
+He died at his home in Austin on June 18, 2005, of complications from his cancer and is interred at the Texas State Cemetery there.

 Peggy Pickle was Jake Pickle's only daughter.
 She still makes contributions to the University of Texas at Austin on her father's behalf.
 In 1997, Jake and Peggy Pickle wrote a book together called Jake with a foreword by former Texas governor Ann Richards.